odiroot/somafm-to-spotify/README.md

-# somafm-to-spotify
+# songs-to-spotify
-Prepare Spotify playlist from songs played on SomaFM channel.
+Prepare Spotify playlist from songs played on Internet radio.